-Respondents did express feeling more listened to by their local councils and their educators than political decision-makers (state and na-
+Respondents did express feeling more listened to by their local councils and their educators than political decision-makers (state and national levels).
+Despite this, children and young people want to engage more with decision-makers face-to-face.

 The ways in which respondents expressed how they want to engage in social issues about how they can individually impact change, they remain optimistic about their ability to be impactful as a collective.